 It is very important to understand that sometimes, you may have deep vein thrombosis disease without having apparent symptoms.
 Be sure to stay in tune with your body and if something does not feel right, seek immediate medical care.

-Treatment Options for Deep Vein Thrombosis
+Diagnosis & Treatment for Deep Vein Thrombosis in Illinois

 It is important to go to a specialized vein doctor for treatment of your DVT, since he or she has the experience to distinguish what needs immediate attention or treatment and what needs to be carefully monitored.
 There are other things that you can do to take control of your health and prevent deep vein thrombosis disease.
 After discussing your individual case at your appointment, your doctor may advise you to: